dnakhooda/SimpleInterpreter/README.md

 <h3>User Input: </h3>

-You can get user input from the console by using "input."
-After the "input" keyword, provide a text variable whose contents will be set to the user input.
+Use `input` to get user input from the console.
+Assign the input to a text variable.
+The content within the given text variable will be replaced with the user input.

-Below is an example:
+Example:

 ```
 text name = ( "" );